deepak-data-scientist2026/Customer-Segmentation-Using-RFM-and-Clustering/README.md

 | Calinski–Harabasz Index ↑ | **3313.12** | 2686.36 | 830.95 |

 **Result:** K-Means achieved the best performance across all three clustering metrics and was selected with **4 clusters**.
 Hierarchical clustering also produced 4 clusters, while DBSCAN produced 3 clusters and identified **65 noise points**.
+### Model Selection

+- **Number of clusters:** 4 clusters were chosen based on the Elbow Method and Silhouette Analysis.
+- **Algorithm selection:** K-Means achieved the highest Silhouette Score and Calinski–Harabasz Index, along with the lowest Davies–Bouldin Index among the evaluated models.
 ## Business Recommendations

-* Reward high-value customers through loyalty programs.
+- **High-Value Customers:** Reward through loyalty programs and exclusive offers.
-* Encourage regular customers using personalized recommendations.
+- **Regular Customers:** Encourage repeat purchases using personalized recommendations.
-* Re-engage inactive customers with promotional campaigns.
+- **Inactive Customers:** Re-engage through targeted promotional campaigns.
-* Target occasional customers using discounts and offers.
+- **Occasional Customers:** Increase purchase frequency using discounts and offers.
 ## Technologies Used
 * Python
 * Pandas